PhilipYip1988/0-markdown-files/markdown.md

 ![markdown](markdown.png)

+When uploaded to gitHub the image and the markdown file must be in the same folder (repository) for the image to display.

 # Code

 Three backquotes \`\`\` can be used to enclose a single line of non-executable code.
 This code won't have any syntax highlighting applied.